ksmooi/fast-reid/README.md

 ## Citing FastReID

-If you use FastReID in your research or wish to refer to the baseline results published in the Model Zoo, please use the following BibTeX entry. test
+If you use FastReID in your research or wish to refer to the baseline results published in the Model Zoo, please use the following BibTeX entry.

 ```BibTeX
 @article{he2020fastreid,